jsreport/jsreport-contrib/README.md

 # jsreport-contrib

+> This repository is deprecated, look for individual extensions' repositories.

 This repository contains variouse [jsreport](jsreport.net) extensions.
 Creating extensions is the best way how you can contribute to the platform.
 Don't hasitate and do it.

 ##List of public extensions##